bugl

 CSS clear and Clearfix Hack

-The CSS clear Property The clear property specifies what should happen with the element that is NEXT to a floating element.
-The clear property prevents elements from wrapping around or beside the flo…
+The clear property specifies what should happen with the element that is NEXT to a floating element.

 CSS display: inline-block